shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this task, you will perform the following changes to the screen:

-- correct the initialization of the form
+- Correct the initialization of the form
-- use the LookUp formula with a Dataverse table
+- Use the LookUp formula with a Dataverse table

 1. Select and expand **OutcomeGallery**.